StrangeRanger/bash-style-guide/README.md

 ### `set -e`

 Don't set `errexit`.
-Like in C, sometimes you want an error, or you expect something to fail, and that doesn't necessarily mean you want the program to exit.
+Like in C, sometimes you want an error, or you expect something to fail and that doesn't necessarily mean you want the program to exit.

 This is a controversial opinion that I have on the surface, but the link below